IT3038C/IT3038C.github.io/docs/week-4.md

 git commit -m 'added README.md'
 ```

 At this point we have not done anything to our remote branch.
-Now, we’ll push all the changes we’ve made to our remote branch so it can be viewable on github.com.
+Now, we'll push all the changes we've made to our remote branch so it can be viewable on github.com.

 ```bash
 git push origin main